ding-lab/CPTAC3.catalog/DCC_Analysis_Summary/README.md

 # DCC Analysis Summary files

-Files here provide a unified summary of all genomic analysis results and their location on [CPTAC-DCC](https://cptc-xfer.uis.georgetown.edu/aspera/user/).
+Files here provide a unified summary of all Year 2 and later CPTAC3 genomic analysis results and their location on [CPTAC-DCC](https://cptc-xfer.uis.georgetown.edu/aspera/user/).

-Note: not all CPTAC3 Year 2 analysis summaries are available yet.

-# Format
+## Format

-DCC Analysis Summary files have the following columns:
+DCC Analysis Summary files have the following initial columns:
 ```
  1. case
  2. disease